Christine Anderson, MA, Registered Psychotherapist

 Together, we will form a plan for the process that you are completely comfortable with.
 I wish to respect your autonomy in the therapeutic relationship, as you are truly the expert of yourself.
 We will go at your pace, as there is no rule for how long counseling should last.
 It will be dependent on your needs, desires, and growth.
 If it is a desire of yours, spiritual interventions will be a part of your treatment.
 I believe that the majority of change takes place outside of the the therapy sessions.
 Therefore, you will most likely be asked to participate in “homework” which will facilitate the work that is being done in the office.

-My husband and I have been married for 2.5 years and have an amazing 1.5-year-old little boy.
-My husband is bi-vocational, serving as a student pastor at a local church as well as working a full-time job to support our family.
+My husband and I were married in December of 2014, and we have 2 amazing little boys, David and Daniel.
+My husband is bi-vocational, serving as an ordained student pastor at a local church as well as working a full-time job to support our family.
 It has been an amazing journey doing ministry as a team.
 We love working with the youth in our church and helping them develop character and a strong walk with God.
-My husband is also about half way through seminary, so we are very busy in our house!
-We are Colorado natives and love to get away and hike in the mountains.
-We’ve hiked a few 14’ers and have made it a goal to eventually hike them all!
-In our little free time, we love spending time with family and getting away to enjoy the great outdoors.
+My husband is also about half way through seminary, and will be graduating with his Masters of Divinity in 2020.